U.S. household income grows for third straight year, census data show

 Despite the 1.8 percent rise in the median household income last year from 2016, when Americans earned $60,309, it was not as impressive as the growth in the previous two years.
 The median income, adjusted for inflation, is the point at which half of the households surveyed have income below that number and half above it.

-The new data also shows the rate of Americans with health insurance — and more people are covered, the Census Bureau found.
+The new data also shows the rate of Americans who have health insurance — and last year, more people were covered, the Census Bureau found.

-Nearly a million more people have some type of health insurance, mostly because of provisions of the Affordable Care Act.
+Nearly a million more people had some type of health insurance, mostly because of provisions of the Affordable Care Act.

 About 9.1 percent of the population went without health insurance in 2015, and that number fell to 8.8 percent in 2016 and remained relatively unchanged in 2017, when about 28.5 million people didn't have coverage.